TheDeveloperCapsule/We/README.md

 <summary>How to join the organization?</summary>
 <br>

-Create a pull request at [this repository](https://github.com/The-Developer-Capsule/Join).
+Create a issue at [this repository](https://github.com/The-Developer-Capsule/Join).
 Yes that is free!
 </details>